Border Guard Bangladesh: Bangladesh Rifles

-Bangladesh–India border clashes 2001
+2001 Bangladesh–India border clashes

-The 2001 Indian–Bangladeshi border conflict took place in the third week of April 2001 between companies of the Bangladesh Rifles and the Indian Border Security Force on the poorly marked international border between the two countries.
+The 2001 Indian–Bangladeshi border conflict took place in the third week of April 2001 between the Bangladesh Rifles and the Indian Border Security Force on the poorly marked international border between the two countries.
 This was the worst border conflict Bangladesh was involved in since Independence.
-The 16–19 April fighting took place around the village of Padua (known as Pyrdiwah in India), which adjoins the Indian state of Meghalaya and the Timbil area of the Bangladesh border in the Sylhet district.
+The 16–19 April fighting took place around the village of Padua (known as Pyrdiwah in India), which adjoins the Indian state of Meghalaya and Timbil area of the Bangladesh border in Sylhet district.
 In that area, 6.5 kilometres of the border have remained in dispute for the past 30 years.
 The trigger for the clash appears to have been an attempt by Indian forces to construct a footpath from an army outpost in Padua across a disputed territory some 300 metres wide to Indian Meghalaya.

-On 15 April 2001, the BDR attacked and captured Pyrdiwah village.
+On 15 April 2001, the BDR captured Pyrdiwah village.
 Both sides later deescalated and returned to the original positions on the border.
 This incident left 16 Indian Border Security Force paramilitary men dead and 3 Bangladesh Rifles men dead with 5 other BDR troops injured.

-On 19 April 2005, two BSF personnel were killed in an encounter with Bangladesh Rifles inside Bangladesh territory.
-According to Bangladesh side, the BSF personnel entered Bangladesh without uniforms and attacked a village.
-According to India they were dragged into Bangladesh and knifed to death.
+On 19 April 2005, two BSF personnel were killed in an encounter with Bangladesh Rifles inside Bangladeshi territory.
+According to Bangladeshi sources, BSF personnel entered Bangladesh without uniforms and attacked a village.
+According to India, they were dragged into Bangladesh and knifed to death.